Platform Comparison · Property Data vs Territory Intelligence

 CoreLogic NZ

 One is a title and ownership database.
-The other is a live occupier and contact tool.
+The other is a territory intelligence platform for live occupiers and verified decision-makers.
 They don't compete, they stack.

 The short version

 • CoreLogic NZ: the definitive New Zealand source for title, ownership, valuation, and historic transaction data.
-Brand-trusted since the 1980s (formerly Terranet, Headway, Valocity).
-It was on every desktop in every agency I worked in.
+Brand-trusted since the 1980s (formerly Terranet, Headway, Valocity), it sits on agency desktops across the country.

 The question is not "which one should I buy."
 It is "what am I trying to do on this listing."
 The answer usually requires both.